-Students may bring a drink of plain water into the exam room, in a clear sports cap bottle to avoid any spillage, with all labels removed.
+Students may bring a drink of plain water into the exam room, in a clear disposable sports cap bottle to avoid any spillage, with all labels removed.
+Reusable drinks bottles with large lids are not allowed.

 Bottles with labels will not be permitted and will be removed from the candidate.